Crystalwarrior/KFO-Server/README.md

 * **guide** "ID/char name/edited-to character/showname/OOC name" "message"
 	- Sends an IC private 'guiding' message to the target.
 	- Unlike /whisper, other people in the area are not warned that a whisper has taken place.
 However, staff members do get message contents, so this command should only be used in RP settings.
-* **handicap** "ID/IPID" "length" "name" "announce if over"
+* **handicap** "ID" "length" "name" "announce if over"
-    - Sets a movement handicap on a client by ID or IPID so that they need to wait a set amount of time in seconds between changing areas.
+    - Sets a movement handicap on a client by ID so that they need to wait a set amount of time in seconds between changing areas.
     - If name is given, the handicap announcement will use it as the name of the handicap.
     - If announce if over is set to any of "False, false, 0, No, no", no announcements will be sent to the player indicating that they may now move areas.
 * **iclock**
     - Changes the IC lock status of the current area.
     - If the area has an IC lock, only GMs and above will be able to send IC messages.
-* **invite** "IPID/ID/char name/edited-to character/showname/OOC name"
-    - Adds target to the invite list of your area.
 * **judgelog** "area"
     - Lists the last 20 judge actions performed in the given area (or current area if not given).
     - Each entry includes the time of execution, client ID, character name, client IPID and the judge action performed.